-The Poplar Bluff Police Department’s Animal Control Division is comprised of three Animal Control Officers, ACO Mark Hastings, ACO Nalynn Hillis and ACO Brenda Schnieder.
-The Animal Shelter is open to the public Mondays, Wednesdays and Fridays from 11am to 3pm, and on Tuesdays and Thursdays from 12pm to 5pm.
+The Poplar Bluff Police Department’s Animal Control Division is comprised of three Animal Control Officers, ACO Mark Hastings, ACO Daniel St. Lawrence and ACO Melanie Shipman.
+The Animal Shelter is open to the public Mondays, Wednesdays and Fridays from 11am to 3pm, and on Tuesdays and Thursdays from 11pm to 4pm.

 When people think of who cares for abandoned or neglected animals, they think of Animal Control.
 However, this department provides many more services to the citizens of Poplar Bluff, especially when it comes to protecting the public's health.
 Animal Control investigates all reported animal bites, quarantines animals that have bitten humans and consults with veterinary, medical, and other professionals, when there is a possibility of any transmittable disease from animals to humans.
 The Animal Control Division enforces city ordinances and ensures that state laws are upheld.
 The department is also busy adopting many loving and friendly animals who need a home to area residents.